Ursula Daxecker

 Research Fellow

-Neeraj Prasad is a Post-doctoral Research Fellow with the Elections, Violence, and Parties (EVaP) and the Department of Political Science at the University of Amsterdam.
+Neeraj Prasad is a Research Fellow with the Elections, Violence, and Parties (EVaP) and, an Assistant Professor in the Department of Political Science at the University of Amsterdam.
 His research interests lie at the intersection of political economy and comparative politics.
 Specifically, his research examines how inequality shapes political mobilization in both non-violent and violent contexts.
 He uses a mixed-methods approach that combines statistical analysis using large demographic datasets with surveys, field research, case studies, and comparative historical analysis.
 His work has been published in Journal of Elections, Public Opinion, and Parties.

 Noyonika Das